RSA cryptosystem

-RSA (Rivest–Shamir–Adleman) is a public-key cryptosystem that is widely used for secure data transmission.
-It is also one of the oldest.
-The acronym "RSA" comes from the surnames of Ron Rivest, Adi Shamir and Leonard Adleman, who publicly described the algorithm in 1977.
-An equivalent system was developed secretly in 1973 at Government Communications Headquarters (GCHQ) (the British signals intelligence agency) by the English mathematician Clifford Cocks.
+The RSA (Rivest–Shamir–Adleman) cryptosystem is a family of public-key cryptosystems, one of the oldest widely used for secure data transmission.
+The initialism "RSA" comes from the surnames of Ron Rivest, Adi Shamir and Leonard Adleman, who publicly described the algorithm in 1977.
+An equivalent system was developed secretly in 1973 at Government Communications Headquarters (GCHQ), the British signals intelligence agency, by the English mathematician Clifford Cocks.
 That system was declassified in 1997.

-In a public-key cryptosystem, the encryption key is public and distinct from the decryption key, which is kept secret (private).

-An RSA user creates and publishes a public key based on two large prime numbers, along with an auxiliary value.
-The prime numbers are kept secret.
-Messages can be encrypted by anyone, via the public key, but can only be decoded by someone who knows the prime numbers.